Artheriax/FoE/systems/Monsters.md

 - **Examples:** Ice Elementals, Wendigos, Frost Trolls, Yeti, Winter Wolves, Frozen Wraiths.
 - **Behavior:** Not necessarily aggressive, but their mere presence lowers the temperature to deadly levels.
 They are patient hunters, using blizzards and icy terrain to ambush prey.
 - **Essence:** They leave behind Frost Core Essences, crystalline shards that radiate intense cold.
-- **Notable Specimen — The Glacial Sovereign of Narmheld** *(Fourth Era)* — An Ice Elemental that occupied the Narmheld mountain pass for what local records suggest was several decades.
-Notable for its ability to animate lesser Frost creatures as extensions of itself — a behavior not observed in any other documented Frost specimen.
-Neutralized during the early Ashenmoor Campaigns by Glaciarch Frostweaver's team as part of a northern pass clearance operation.
-Cross-Reference: *systems/arcane/Elemental.md — Cryomancy; world/history/Mid-Era.md — Glaciarch Frostweaver*.

 ### Terra Monsters